tommyle/built-with-flutter/README.md

 - Which industries are adopting Flutter?
 - Which regions are adopting Flutter the fastest?
 - Who are the key decision makers?

+## Who is this list for?

+For tech leaders and decision makers:
+- This list provides some insight into how other companies have used Flutter to build their applications
+- This can give you an idea of whether Flutter would be a good fit for your company

+For students and software engineers:
+- It is important to know whether learning Flutter is worth the investment
+- Is Flutter adoption on the rise?
+- Are there job opportunities as a Flutter developer?

 ## What is the source of this information?